 Strengthening the Financial Condition of the Retirement System

 In 2012, the Ohio Legislature passed pension reform bills to improve the financial condition of all five Ohio pension systems, including STRS Ohio.
 Sub.
 Senate Bill 342 contained benefit plan changes to help bring the system to a 30-year funding period.
-The multifaceted plan became effective in 2013 and will be fully phased-in by 2026.
+The multifaceted plan became effective in 2013.
 Changes to STRS Ohio’s benefits include:

 - Increasing the eligibility requirements for FULL retirement — with an unreduced benefit — to age 60 with 35 years of service or age 65 with five years of service by Aug.
 1, 2026 (phase-in began Aug.
 1, 2015).